Kanchii/avenue-brokerage-to-excel/README.md

-# Avenue's brokerage statements parser
+# Avenue's brokerage statements parser to Domuapp

-A simple script to convert Avenue's brokerage statements to excel, extracting some data.
+A simple script to convert Avenue's brokerage statements to Domuapp's excel format, extracting some data.
 To use, just follow the steps:

 1. use the command `pip install -r requirements.txt`, to install all script's depedencies